I have been so fortunate to have met and worked with some truly great musicians who have shaped my life.

 Conducting continues to take me to all corners of the globe, but whether I am performing in Melbourne, Hong Kong, Budapest or at home in the UK, I try to stay true to the “COE spirit” which has shaped me.

-My main commitment now takes me to Switzerland.
-One of the leading Swiss orchestras, Musikkollegium Winterthur’s tradition goes back to 1629.
-It was probably one of the world’s first orchestras and I am honoured to follow in the distant footsteps of conductors such as Richard Strauss, Furtwangler and Busch, all of whom enjoyed relationships with MKW.
+I spent 7 years as Music Director with Musikkollegium Winterthur, now one of Switzertland’s leading orchestras.
+It was an honour to follow in the distant footsteps of conductors such as Richard Strauss, Furtwangler and Busch, all of whom enjoyed relationships with MKW.